-If you're in the market for a collapsible version, we highly recommend the Roost Laptop Stand.
-When folded into travel mode, this model measures a mere 1" x 1 ½ " x 13", which is very convenient for travel and perfect for those looking to slide a stand into their laptop bag.
+Our top recommendation for those looking for a collapsible laptop stand is the Roost Laptop Stand.
+You can easily fold this stand into a travel mode measuring just 1" x 1 ½ " x 13", making it a great fit for those who would like to carry it along in their laptop bag.
 When it's time to expand it and put it to use, it has three different height adjustment options giving you the optimal view or reach to your laptop.

-The Roost Laptop Stand offers a reasonable degree of functionality, but unfortunately, it will not accommodate thicker laptops because of the smaller size of the lower support hooks.
-We're a bit wary of the plastic construction.
-If you know you are hard on your product, you may want to go with a beefier model.
-Also, the Roost Laptop Stand is pricey.
-If you're shopping on a budget, this model doesn't make much sense.
+The Roost offers a reasonable degree of functionality, but unfortunately, it will not accommodate thicker laptops because of the smaller size of the lower support hooks.
+We're also a bit wary of the plastic construction.
+If you know you are hard on your things, you may want to go with a beefier model.
+Also, the Roost stand is pricey, so it's probably not suited for those on a budget.
 Still, if you want an adjustable version that folds up into a tiny package, the Roost is a fantastic choice.

 Although versatile in many ways, the iVoler does not lift your devices off the desktop; it merely gives them a tilt.
 If you're looking for something that will lift your laptop entirely off your desk, you will need to go with a different model.
 If you want a collapsible travel laptop stand with sturdy construction and lots of options for angles, this model is the one.

 The Nulaxy C5 is a foldable laptop stand that offers a large degree of adjustability.
 Not only can you fine-tune the angle of the stand, but the height can also be set anywhere from 2" to 21".
 With a maximum height that high, the C5 essentially doubles as a standing desk for those looking to improve or change their posture.
 Despite its wide positioning range, the Nulaxy C5 folds up to be impressively small.
 It's not quite small enough to slide into a laptop bag, but with folded dimensions of 10-⅞" x 10-½" x 2-1/4", it could easily fit in a duffel bag or desk drawer.